ajbonner/mage-resque/README.md

 - Redis 2.2+
 - ext-pcntl
 - Magento 1.7+
+- Composer

 ### Installation
 Mage Resque uses [Composer](http://getcomposer.org) and [Magento Composer Installer](https://github.com/magento-hackathon/magento-composer-installer) to handle installation of the module and its dependencies.
 To install Mage Resque you will need a copy of _composer.phar_ in your path.
 If you do not have it availble, run the following commands from your terminal.

     $ curl -sS https://getcomposer.org/installer | php
     $ chmod a+x composer.phar